 Volunteer Police Cadets

-Recruitment for the September 2019 scheme is now open!
+Recruitment for the September 2019 scheme has closed.

 Volunteer Police Cadets scheme for 13 – 17 year olds

 Are you interested in becoming a Volunteer Police Cadet?

 - Do you have an interest in policing and public services?

 - Would you like to volunteer in the service of your community?

 - Would you like to have the opportunity to achieve the Duke of Edinburgh’s Award?

 You will be eligible to apply to the scheme if you meet the following criteria: